-Annapurna Base Camp Trek Distance: Daily Walking Length
+Annapurna Base Camp Trek Distance: A Complete Guide to Trail Mileage and Daily Walks

 The Annapurna Base Camp trek stands out as one of the most famous treks in Nepal, drawing adventurers from around the world to the heart of the Himalayas.
 Nestled within the breathtaking Annapurna Sanctuary, this base camp trek offers an extraordinary journey through the diverse landscapes of the Annapurna region.
 As the trek begins in the vibrant city of Pokhara, you are immediately greeted by the stunning backdrop of the Annapurna mountain range, including the iconic Annapurna I and Annapurna III, as well as other towering peaks that define the Annapurna massif.